katriellucas/lecarde-2/README.md

 `ADDED` - Instructions to make the game run in 1:1 pixel perfect mode.
 (Aceearly1993)
 `FIXED` - A irregular behavior that Attack motion will pull out after choosing a destination of ferryman/Garden of the Dead entrance statue.
 (Aceearly1993)
 `FIXED` - Hunter skeleton's HP information in enemy bestiary which was wrong in vanilla.
 (Aceearly1993)
+`FIXED` - Red glowing effect in Alucard reinforce animation which only had one direction in vanilla.
+(Aceearly1993)

 #### [1.4.3] - 2024/3/12 ####